Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

-where the injection rate used corresponds to the constant injection of iron as in the left plot.
-The matrix $\boldsymbol{F}_{\rm esc}(R, t')$ describes the probability distribution for escape as a function of rigidity $R = E/Z = \gamma/\kappa$, which changes with the nuclear species as $\kappa=Z/A$.
+where the injection rate used corresponds to the constant injection of iron, as shown in the left plot.
+The matrix $\boldsymbol{F}_{\rm esc}(R, t')$ describes the probability distribution of escape as a function of rigidity $R = E/Z = \gamma/\kappa$, which varies with the nuclear species as $\kappa=Z/A$.
 The operation $\circ$ denotes the element-wise product of the two matrices, each evaluated at the time since injection $t'$.
-The solid lines represent the advective escape as in Fig.~\ref{fig:source_spectrum_escape} (right), and two other linestyles represent alternative assumptions of rigidity dependent escape: a Bohmian diffusion case and diffusive escape under a Kolmogorov-distributed turbulent magnetic field.
-In both cases, the escape is exponentially distributed $F_{esc}=1 - \exp(t/t_{\rm diff})$ with dependencies $t_{\rm diff} = 3\cdot10^6 / R$ to model the Bohmian case (diffusion coefficient proportional to rigidity) and $t_{\rm diff} = 2\cdot10^2 / R^{1/3}$ to model the Kolmogorov case (diffusion coefficient proportional to the cubic root of the rigidity).
+The solid lines represent the advective escape, as shown in Fig.~\ref{fig:source_spectrum_escape} (right).
+Two other line styles represent alternative assumptions of rigidity-dependent escape: a Bohmian diffusion case and diffusive escape under a Kolmogorov-distributed turbulent magnetic field.
+In both cases, escape is exponentially distributed according to $F_{\rm esc}=1 - \exp(-t/t_{\rm diff})$ with dependencies $t_{\rm diff} = 3\cdot10^6 / R$ for the Bohmian case (where the diffusion coefficient is proportional to rigidity) and $t_{\rm diff} = 2\cdot10^2 / R^{1/3}$ for the Kolmogorov case (where the diffusion coefficient is proportional to the cube root of rigidity).

-One advantage of this approach is that interactions within the source and during propagation can be handled consistently within a single model.
-This is different from current approaches, which simulate each environment separately.
-This advantage allows us to perform a fit to the spectrum and composition of cosmic rays, including the source parameters in the minimization, such as the source's optical thickness or the injected composition.
-For example, this approach enables us to link UHECR emissions to nuclear cascade models, which describe optical observations of kilonovae resulting from neutron star mergers and associated gamma-ray bursts (GRBs).
+One advantage of this approach is that it allows for consistent handling of interactions within the source and during propagation within a single model.
+This differs from current approaches, which simulate each environment separately, and allows us to fit the spectrum and composition of cosmic rays by including the source parameters in the minimization, such as the source's optical thickness or the injected composition.
+For example, this approach enables us to connect UHECR emissions to nuclear cascade models, which describe optical observations of kilonovae resulting from neutron star mergers and associated GRBs.